 “Christ had no sin, but God made him become sin so that in Christ we could become right with God.”
 (2 Corinthians 5:21 –NCV)

 God does not remember our sins, our righteousness through God’s Love in Christ Jesus.

 Paul said in Romans 8:31-39

-31 So what should we say about this?
+31 So, what should we say about this?
 If God is for us, no one can defeat us.
 32 He did not spare his own Son but gave Him for us all.
 So with Jesus, God will surely give us all things.
 33 Who can accuse the people God has chosen?
-No one, because God is the One who makes them right.
+No one, because God is the One who makes them suitable.
 34 Who can say God’s people are guilty?
 No one, because Christ Jesus died, but he was also raised from the dead, and now he is on God’s right side, appealing to God for us.
 35 Can anything separate us from the love Christ has for us?
-Can troubles or problems or sufferings or hunger or nakedness or danger or violent death?
+Can troubles, problems, suffering, hunger, nakedness, danger, or violent death?
 36 As it is written in the Scriptures:

-37 But in all these things we are completely victorious through God who showed his love for us.
+37 But in all these things, we are ultimately victorious through God, who showed his love for us.
 38 Yes, I am sure that neither death, nor life, nor angels, nor ruling spirits, nothing now, nothing in the future, no powers, 39 nothing above us, nothing below us, nor anything else in the whole world will ever be able to separate us from the love of God that is in Christ Jesus our Lord.
 Romans 8:31-39 (NCV)